Cornwall

 - 1891.
 The 1891 Census of Madron (RG12/1857) is available on-line from the Cornwall Online Census project as follows:

 - Anglican.
 Madron is the Mother Church of Penzance.
 Until the middle of the 19th century, the whole of the town on Penzance, and half of Newlyn, were in the parish of Madron.
-The Christian history of Madron can be traced back to the very earliest days of Christianity in Britain ; no doubt it was a centre of worship in the Celtic Church.
+The Christian history of Madron can be traced back to the very earliest days of Christianity in Britain; no doubt it was a centre of worship in the Celtic Church.
 In Madron is the ancient domain of Landithy, meaning the "Lan" or sacred enclosure of Dithy.
 St Dithy is believed to have been one of the companions of St.Ia, who came to Cornwall in the 5th Century.
 Landithy is close to the parish church, which may stand on the ground where St Dithy built his little church.

 About 100 years later, in the 6th Century, St Maddern came to West Cornwall from Brittany.
 His name is variously spelled as Madern, Padern, Badern, Patern, etc., and some historians suggest that he may have been a Bishop.
 He was evidently a man of some influence, and it is his name which is preserved in the place-name of Madron, the official name of the parish which locally is often called Maddern.

-- Madron Parish Church.
-The parish church is located in OS Grid Square SW4531; it is dedicated to St Madernus (or Madderne) and is probably the third built on this site.
+The chief town of the parish is Penzance, which became three separate parish church is located in OS Grid Square SW4531; it is dedicated to St Madernus (or Madderne) and is probably the third built on this site.

-A new church was begun during the time of the Templars, and the church building was consecrated on July 10th 1336 by the Bishop Grandisson of Exeter.
+A new church was begun during the time of the Hospitaliers, and the church building was consecrated on July 10th 1336 by the Bishop Grandisson of Exeter.
 However it was not finished before 1500 when the north aisle was added.
 During the early years of the reign of Elizabeth I, Madron Church became a Royal benefice.

 The church comprises a chancel, nave, and north and south aisle.
 In the base are 3 funeral hatchments: two of which are of the Borlase and Price families.
 The arcades each have six arches; those in the north are four-centred, those in the south are pointed.
 The material in both arcades and pillars of of Caen stone.

-on a corbel table.
-It is finished with battlements and pinnacles; it contains
+The tower is in two stages, the second resting on a corbel table.
+It is finished with battlements and pinnacles; it contains five bells; these bells were refurbished and rehung in 2005.

 - Heamoor.
 The Mission Church of St Thomas's was built in Heamoor in the late 19th century as a chapel-of-ease to serve those living in the outskirts of Penzance.
 The Church of St Thomas's is part of Madron parish and was dedicated in 1892.
 This Church was licenced for weddings in 1975.